2E0PGS/razer-blackwidow-chroma-features/README.md

-# Razer DeathAdder Chroma Features
+# Razer BlackWidow Chroma Features

 List of features catagorised based on if they are hardware or software implemented.